Nixiesearch JSON document format¶

 - if JSON document has a special

-field defined, then it is used as an identifier. - if the
+_idfield defined, then it is used as an identifier. - if the

-field is missing in the document payload, then a UUID-based random identifier is generated automatically.
+_idfield is missing in the document payload, then a UUID-based random identifier is generated automatically.

-Internally the document id is a sequence of bytes, and any real JSON type of the _id
+Internally the document id is a sequence of bytes, and any real JSON type of the _id field (like string and number) will be automatically mapped to the internal id representation.

 {"_id": 10, "title": "hello"}